 Have your Letter of Employment signed by the supervisor listed on the letter.

 Complete Form SS-5.
 If you need help filling out this form, please see someone in International Student Services.

 Sign-up for a trip to the SS office or make arrangements to go there on your own.
 If you are interested in going on your own, you must call the SSN Office in Ogdensburg at (866) 572-8369 to make an appointment.

 Bring the following documents to the Social Security Office in Ogdensburg, NY.

 Completed Form SS-5 , Letter of Employment, I-20 or DS-2019, Passport w/Visa and I-94 Card.
 You might have a paper version stapled to your passport or stamped on your passport.
 Here is how you can access it online:

 - Review then choose Consent and Continue

 - Print the page that has your admission number and passport details, not the travel history.

-After you file your application, you should receive your Social Security Card in the mail in approximately 4-6 weeks or earlier.
-When you receive the card, please contact Debora Moschell from the Business Office in Vilas Hall and she will give you instructions on submitting a copy of your SSN card to their office in order for them to have a copy on file for processing your tax forms.
+After you file your application, you should receive your Social Security Card in the mail in approximately 3-6 weeks or earlier.
+When you receive the card, please bring it to the Business Office in Vilas Hall so they have a copy on file for processing your tax forms.
 Please make sure your SS document has no errors and keep your SSN documentation in a safe place.
 You will need it to complete your tax forms.